Knowledge Hub

 Less than before.
 For tech, business casual is usually fine; check the company culture.

-Should I follow up after an interview?
+Should a candidate follow up after an interview?

 How long do interviews usually take?